 One of the top 5 most used internationally payment methods is the Letter of Credit Payment Method.

-If you haven't seen our post about the Advance Payment method, you can find it here.
-Also, the Open Payment method is described in more detail here and Documentary Collection Payment Method description is here.
+If you haven’t seen our post about the Advance Payment method, you can find it here.
+Also, the Open Payment method is described in more detail here and the Documentary Collection Payment Method description is here.

 LETTER OF CREDIT (LC) – DOCUMENTARY CREDIT ✉️

 A Letter of Credit is one of the most secure international payment methods for the importer and exporter as it involves the assistance of established financial institutions such as banks as an intermediary and a certain level of commitment from both parties.